grudelsud/grudelsud.github.io/_posts/2017-05-08-back-from-pydata-2017-london.md

 Back from [#PyData2017 London](https://pydata.org/london2017/) where I gave a talk called "Show me the failures!", showing how the Data Science and Analytics team at Pirelli approach the problem of designing and implementing data products at shop floor.

 Thank you again to all the crew, you guys have been amazing: venue, food, schedule were absolutely spot on.
 Bring it on and looking forward to coming over for #PyData2018!
-Below outline of my talk.
+Here a [link](http://bit.ly/failures-pydata17) to the slides and below outline of my talk.

 ## Description
 The Data Science and Analytics group at Pirelli has to deal with factories' day to day that can't be further from the aseptic crunching of data from a keyboard in an office.
 Our group took the lift, went down at shop floor and started asking questions to try and make their life better: turns out questions flowed the other way round and results were startling.